 Summary

 - With Jean-Marie Matisson, civil party in the Papon trial, to discuss what the conviction by the republican justice of a particularly zealous official in collaboration and deportation represents for the memory of the Holocaust and the families of the victims.

-- I am also studying the possibility of organizing a meeting between the students and Bernard Reviriego, director of the Departmental Archives of the Dordogne and author of Les Juifs en Dordogne, 1939-1944, published in 2003 by the Archives and Fanlac editions.
+- I am also studying the possibility of organizing a meeting between the students and Bernard Reviriego, director of the Departmental Archives of the Dordogne and author of Juifs en Dordogne, 1939-1944, published in 2003 by the Archives and Fanlac editions.

+Summary